 Most web hosts would offer managed hosting in their hosting plans.
 You can find anything from managed WordPress hosting to managed cloud hosting.
 As such, you can engage your web hosting provider’s technical services to help manage your hosting.
 It would make sense to do so since they have the relevant expertise to do this.

 From hardware, software setup and configuration, maintenance, technical support, patching, and updating to monitoring, managed hosting takes care of all these, so you have more time to focus on your more pressing business matters.
 In short, your web host takes care of all day-to-day management of everything related to hosting.

-Instead of renting space on a server or the server itself to host your site, you’re renting the physical space (racks) to store your server.
-The server is yours, and you’re renting a space in a colocation center along with the power, bandwidth, cooling systems, etc., that your server needs.
+Instead of renting space on a server or the server to host your site, you’re renting the physical space (racks) to store your server.
+The server is yours, and you’re renting a space in a colocation center along with the power, bandwidth, cooling systems, etc., your server needs.